310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 {% bubble Chiaki awkward %}
 ……(Pats Kanata’s head for now)

 Right, so.
-We went extremely off-topic for a moment, but — Super Villains will feature all of Japan’s world-famous tokusatsu heroes.
+We went extremely off-topic for a moment, but — Supervillains will feature all of Japan’s world-famous tokusatsu heroes.

 That was part of the original plan, at least.